xpack/web-doxygen/website/docs/api/classes/definitionmutable.md

-<p>Set the documentation that was found inside the body of an item.
-If there was already some documentation set, the new documentation will be appended.</p>
+Set the documentation that was found inside the body of an item.
+If there was already some documentation set, the new documentation will be appended.

-<p>Definition at line 335 of file <a href="/web-doxygen/docs/api/files/src/definition-h">definition.h</a>.</p>
+Definition at line 335 of file <a href="/web-doxygen/docs/api/files/src/definition-h">definition.h</a>.

 Reference <a href="#a8a4d82f0315802612dcd9732369eaa8a">setInbodyDocumentation</a>.